andre-salvati/cdk/README.md

 # cdk

-This is a CDK script to build a demo with RDS, SCT, DMS, and Redshift.
+This is a CDK script to build a demo with AWS RDS, AWS SCT (Schema Conversion Tool), AWS DMS (Database Migration Service), and Redshift.
 It builds 4 stacks (vpc, rds, redshift, and dms) which:

 1) creates an RDS (SQL Server) instance and a Redshift cluster
 2) allows connections from the Internet to RDS and Redshift through a database management tool like [DBeaver](https://dbeaver.io/).
 Caution: RDS and Redshift are deployed on public subnets.
 This is just for test purposes.
 It is not the best architecture for production environments.